Beyond oppression: Leveraging Civil Penalty Provisions of the Corporations Act 2001 in shareholder disputes

 In matters concerning the quantum of compensation, the forensic accountant who has been retained to act as an expert witness in court proceedings, will typically consider a financial scenario that assumes the pleaded contravention of the civil penalty provisions, had not occurred, as part of the quantification exercise.
 This may be referred to as the ‘but-for’ test that applies in many claims for damages in tort.

-matter, however, an expert witness tasked to opine on value should be mindful of whether the opinion on the value of the asset at a particular point in time is likely to be affected by the alleged oppressive conduct and if so, how this alleged oppressive conduct can be quantified and attempt to quantify it, assuming it can be done with the evidence made available to the expert and other documents to be obtained.
+It seems Australian courts are prepared to unwind the effects of the oppressive conduct to determine value, as it did in the Rankine matter, however, an expert witness tasked to opine on value should be mindful of whether the opinion on the value of the asset at a particular point in time is likely to be affected by the alleged oppressive conduct and if so, how this alleged oppressive conduct can be quantified and attempt to quantify it, assuming it can be done with the evidence made available to the expert and other documents to be obtained.

 An exercise to quantify compensation under s1317H of the Act may require assessing the loss by looking back from the present date, which may be referred to as adopting an ‘ex-post approach’.
-This can be contrasted with an a pure ‘valuation’ exercise, which typically requires an assessment of value at a particular date, having regarding only to those known facts or knowable facts that could be obtained through reasonable due diligence, at the relevant valuation date.
+This can be contrasted with a pure ‘valuation’ exercise, which typically requires an assessment of value at a particular date, having regarding only to those known facts or knowable facts that could be obtained through reasonable due diligence, at the relevant valuation date.
 A pure valuation exercise involving the value of an asset at a historical point in time may be referred to as adopting an ‘ex-ante approach’, where the benefit of hindsight should be ignored.

 The potential for joint and several liability for compensation orders

 Let’s say, hypothetically, a director of a company accused of contravening the civil penalty provisions, started a competing company which has been trading for a significant period of time.
 Consideration might then be made to include the competing company as a defendant and the compensation could be assessed on profits made by the competing company.
-If multiple parties are responsible for the contravention, the Courts may hold the defendants jointly and severally liable for the compensation[5].
+If multiple parties are responsible for the contravention, the Court may hold the defendants jointly and severally liable for the compensation[5].

 Conclusion and summary